 If cooking with Instant Pot pressure cooker:

 - You don't need to soak the mung beans if using a pressure cooker.
 Put mung beans and water in the inner pot of Instant Pot.
 Press "saute" to bring the water to a boil.
-When it boils, add pandan leaves and large tapioca pearls (if you choose to use the large one).
-If you are using the small pearls, add them after the beans are done cooking.
-Give them a stir and turn off the saute mode.
+When it boils, add pandan leaves and large tapioca pearls (if you use the large one).
+If you are using the small pearls, I suggest cooking them separately on the stove, rinse with water and then add them in after the beans are done cooking.
 Close the lid and press "pressure cooker" and make sure it's on "high pressure".
 Set the timer to 40 minutes

 - Stir in the sweetener of your choice.
 I use a mixture of coconut sugar and granulated sugar, a small pinch of salt, and stir in the coconut milk.
 Don't boil the coconut milk.
 The residual heat will melt the sugar and warm the coconut milk up